Connic

 • 6.Wire it all into your existing product infrastructure

-Conservatively, you're looking at 6-12 months and a few hundred thousand dollars before you ship anything.
+Conservatively, you're looking at 6-12 months and a few hundred thousand euros before you ship anything.
 And that's assuming you can hire the people in the first place.

 The New Reality: AI Agents as a Platform Problem

-The breakthrough insight is that building AI agents isn't fundamentally different from building any other software feature.
+The shift in thinking: building AI agents isn't fundamentally different from building any other software feature.
 You don't need ML expertise.
 You need:

 • Configuration over code: Define what the agent should do, not how LLMs work